jfdoyle3/NodeNetwork/README.md

 TODO:
-HTTP:// to all web addresses user doesn't have to type it in Edit button to edit dashboard items / change delete button to X new spinner add green tint to site change post text requirements
+HTTP:// to all web addresses user doesn't have to type it in Edit/pencil button to edit dashboard items / change delete button to X new spinner add green tint to site change post text requirements change variables/ Wording on UI